gbv/daia/daia.md

 URI
   : A syntactically correct URI.
 URL
-  : A syntactically correct URL with HTTP or HTTPS URL. count
+  : A syntactically correct URL with HTTPS (RECOMMENDED) or HTTP scheme. count
   : A non-negative integer.
 boolean